Desperate Housewife

 • Mind & Life

-The New Year holidays are a wonderful opportunity to dive into quality cinema: finally, we can watch what we’ve been planning all year or revisit some classic films we’ve been…
+The New Year holidays are the perfect excuse to dive into great movies: finally you can watch what you’ve been meaning to see all year or revisit a few favorites.…

 • Mind & Life

-Most of these extraordinary individuals believe that these rituals and a strict daily routine have helped them become who they are today.
-Here’s a brief overview of how five tech…
+Most of these people say their rituals and strict daily routines helped shape their success.
+Here’s a brief overview of how five tech titans start their mornings.
+Jeff Bezos: $236…

 • Mind & Life